Sun-researcher/SADAL/README.md

 ## Environment

-Use the provided `Dockerfile` to set up the required environment.
+Use the provided `data/Dockerfile` to set up the required environment.

 ## Data Preprocessing